gregkatz/gregkatz.github.io/_posts/2017-05-17-rust-emsccripten.markdown

 If you would rather [just try the demo][demo], be warned: ~7mb of js and [BUGS](#bugs).

 After recently writing a simple cross-platform [solitaire game][game] inspired by Shenzhen IO, I thought: "What next?"
 I remembered a post I had read last year by brson titled "[Compiling to the web with Rust and emscripten][users-guide]."
-This post describes how to apply that guide to get the solitaire game (mostly) running in the browser.
+This post describes how to apply that guide to get my solitaire game (mostly) running in the browser.

-(My apologies to Windows users, but this post focuses on Linux and Mac.)
+(Apologies to Windows users, but this post focuses on Linux and Mac.)

 ## Initial setup
 This post assumes that you have Rust installed through rustup.rs.
 Brson's guide starts by telling you to switch to nightly, but this is no longer required since Rust 1.14.
 Enjoy the stable life.